josephdadams/TallyArbiter/readme.md

 # Configuration
 Once running, a web interface is available to view tally sources, devices, and other information at `/settings`: <http://127.0.0.1:4455/settings>

-Use of the software consists of the following:
+Tally Arbiter consists of the following sections:

 ## Sources
 Sources represent all of the tally data that is generated.
 This is usually your video switcher or mixing software.
 Multiple sources can be added and they can all be different types.